 Thus, many proxy providers employ shady tactics to get their hands on residential IPs without going through the hassle of negotiating with an ISP.
 People selling proxies on Facebook without having a professional website and having spelling problems do not offer quality residential proxies.
 If they did, it implies they have money and can afford a sophisticated website with excellent customer service and a large marketing team.

 Residential proxies are frequently used for scraping sophisticated websites, such as search engines, big eCommerce sites, or social networking platforms, because of their authenticity.

-However, if your goal is not web scraping but social media marketing, proxy rotation places your accounts on top of the list for the platform to ban or disable them.
-The social media platform will see that the same person is sending requests from all over the world in a matter of seconds, and will consider you as a bot.
+However, if your goal is not web scraping but social media marketing, proxy rotation places your accounts at the top of the list for the platform to ban or disable.
+The social media platform will see that the same person is sending requests from all over the world in a matter of seconds and will consider you a bot.

 When researching proxy services, you will come across two types of residential proxies: dedicated and rotating.
 For social media, dedicated proxies are the best option.
 A dedicated residential proxy assigns a single residential IP address.
 You can simply set one IP per account.